Renewable fuels for heavy-duty transport

 In the last few years, two main types of renewable fuels have been developed: advanced biofuels, which are manufactured from organic waste, and synthetic fuels or e-fuels, which use renewable hydrogen and CO2 captured from the atmosphere as raw materials.
 Both are compatible with today's combustion engines, which are used by more than 90% of heavy-duty trucks that circulate around Europe and, in the case of biofuels, they are already available on the market, so "they can contribute to decarbonization immediately," according to transport operators.

 For now, the new Regulation has left a door open to their possible use in the future.
-The European Commission has committed to making a report in 2027 to assess the role of various technologies in the decarbonization of road freight transport, which include carbon-neutral fuels.
+The European Commission has committed to making a report in 2027 to assess the role of various technologies in the decarbonization of road freight transport, which include renewable fuels.
 By that date, a methodology must be in place to check when a truck's combustion engine is running on this type of fuel, with a view to permitting its registration.